BartMassey/numeric-cores/README.md

 Group the digits of a 4-or-more-digit number into four groups, then combine them using the operators -, *, / in arbitrary order.
-Iterate until a 3-or-less-digit number is found.
 The "numeric core" is the calculation that gives the smallest positive integer, without division by zero at any point.
+If no 3-or-less-digit core is found, iterate on the smallest current core.

 Roman numerals are available (because reasons).
 No iteration will be done when finding Roman cores.